Alexwcjung/2026-highschool/lessonplan.md

 ## 🎯 3.
 Lesson Topic

-**Pop Song Listening, Short Reading, and Speaking-Based Vocabulary Learning**
+**Integrated English Learning through Familiar Pop Songs, Short Reading, Vocabulary Cards, and Speaking Practice**

-Students first begin with a simple world map quiz as a warm-up.
-Then, they learn English through a pop song.
-After that, they read a short and familiar reading passage, such as a passage about Ronaldo, Son Heung-min, Jordan, or school-life topics.
-Finally, they learn and practice school-life vocabulary in the **Daily English 400** section through word cards, repeated listening, and speech recognition-based speaking practice.
+Students begin with a simple world map quiz as a warm-up.
+Then, they learn English through familiar pop songs that can lower their anxiety and increase interest.
+After that, they read a short and familiar passage, such as a story about Ronaldo, Son Heung-min, Jordan, or school life.
+Finally, they learn and practice school-life vocabulary through word cards, repeated listening, and speaking-based vocabulary practice.

 ---